eternalai-org/truly-open-ai/README.md

 **Step 1: Deploy a local blockchain for development**

-TODO: Write this section
+TODO: Write

 **Step 2: Deploy your first Decentralized Compute cluster**

-TODO: Write this section
+TODO: Write

 **Step 3: Deploy your production-grade Agent as a Service infrastructure**

-TODO: Write this section
+TODO: Write

 **Step 4: Deploy your first Decentralized Agent with AI-721**

-TODO: Write this section
+TODO: Write

 **Step 5: Interact with your Agent**

-TODO: Write this section
+TODO: Write

 **Step 6: Build a custom Knowledge Base (RAG) for your Agent with KB-721**

-TODO: Write this section
+TODO: Write

 ## Contribute to Truly Open AI